altsaxofon/easy-reader/README.md

 The pin numbers are defined in `main.py`, change them if you want to use other pins.

 ## Software

-### Folder structure
+### How to use
+#### Managing books
-All audiobooks are stored in the directory /audiobooks/ as folders of MP3-files, prefereably one mp3 file per chapter of the book.
-The player will use the folder names to identify the books using the format *Author - Book Title*
+All audiobooks are stored in the directory /audiobooks/ on the Fat32 partition of the SD card that is accesible form mac / windows.
+Each book is a folder of MP3-files (prefereably one mp3 file per chapter of the book).
+The player uses the folder names to identify the books using the format `Author - Book Title`

-### Managing books
 The player stores a list of books and listening progress in a json encoded txt file on the SD card.
 The player will scan the /audiobooks/ directory and add or remove books from the registry to reflect any changes in the folder.
 To add or remove a book, just add or remove a folder in the SD-card.

-## Logic

-### Listening
+#### Listening
 Pushing the play / pause button will play or pause the playback of the audiobook.
+When playback resumes the player rewinds 15 seconds for a small recap.
+The number of esonds can be changed in `main.py`
 During playback the progress will be coninuasly saved to a text file on the SD card of the player.

 When an audiobook is finished the progress of the book will be reset and the playback will stop.
 The title of next audiobook on the SD-card will be read out loud by the speech synthesis, informing the user to push the play button to begin to listen to it.

-### Settings mode
+#### Changing book or chapter
 Using the book/chapter switch or a directional button will pause the music and set the player in "settings mode".
 Depending on the state of the book/chapter switch the current book title or chapter will be read out loud by the speech synthesis.